Free Walking Tour Berlin

 The Berlin Division

 Now fast-forward to 1961.
-Due to the growing tensions between the East and West, East Germany built the Berlin Wall to physically divide the two sides.
-To stop East Berliners from escaping to the West, the wall acted as a barrier.
+Because of the escalating conflict between the East and the West, East Germany utilized the construction of the Berlin Wall to literally partition between the two sides.
+In order to prevent the movement of people from east Berlin to west Berlin the wall served as a barricade.

-In order to respond to the inquiry, Berlin was located in East Germany.
-But the Berlin Wall, which separated the eastern and western parts of the city, caused division.
+In order to answer to the inquiry, Berlin was situated in East Germany.
+However the division that has been contributed to by the creation of the Berlin Wall which divided the two areas of the city namely eastern and the west.

 The Division’s Tragic Repercussions